 I never skip the chance to ask a tough question & wander down an unknown road.

 I give my 2¢

 The first time I ordered off the adult menu, my entire family told me I hated the dish.
-They were right, but that didn't stop me from informing our server.
-If I didn't give my 2¢, my family would never have become friends with the previous owners of Rosemary's Thyme, located in Clifton, Virginia.
+They were right, but that didn't stop me from informing our server and making the entire staff laugh.
+If I didn't give my 2¢, my family would never have become friends with the owners.

 I always share my perspective and position it to inspire others to speak their mind.